Bashir Salahuddin: Career

 After graduating from Harvard, Salahuddin returned to Chicago and worked as a paralegal in order to save money to be able to move to Los Angeles.
 When he got to Los Angeles in the early 2000s, he worked as a PA at Warner Brothers and as a waiter.
 Not getting the work they wanted, Salahuddin and Riddle began making their own web videos.
 David Alan Grier saw their videos and hired them as a writing team on his show Chocolate News in 2008.
-Jimmy Fallon then asked them to join the writing staff of Late Night with Jimmy Fallon and they moved to New York.
+Jimmy Fallon then asked them to join the writing staff of Late Night with Jimmy Fallon and they moved to New York City.
 They stayed on the show for four years.

 In January 2016, it was confirmed that the half-hour comedy series Brothers in Atlanta, (based on a 2013 pilot) that HBO had commissioned from Salahuddin and Riddle, had been cancelled.
 In March 2016, Salahuddin was cast as the male lead in a Hulu pilot comedy, Crushed, co-starring with Regina Hall.
 In June 2016, the production company Lionsgate announced they were moving production of the pilot from North Carolina to Canada due to North Carolina's governor signing a controversial anti-LGBT law as well as tax incentives available to the production in Vancouver.

-As an actor, Salahuddin has appeared on Superstore, Snatched, Arrested Development, Single Parents, Lookingand The Mindy Project.
+As an actor, Salahuddin has appeared on Superstore, Snatched, Arrested Development, Single Parents, Looking and The Mindy Project.
 He was cast as a recurring character on the Netflix show GLOW, which premiered in 2017.

 Together with Riddle, Salahuddin created the comedy show South Side, which premiered on Comedy Central on 24 July 2019.
 The show centers around two recent community college graduates trying to become entrepreneurs in Chicago's South Side, portrayed by Salahuddin's brother Sultan and Kareme Young.
 Salahuddin, his wife Chandra Russell and Riddle also star.

 Salahuddin and Riddle also created the comedy show Sherman's Showcase, which premiered on IFC on 31 July 2019.
 The show is part parody of, part homage to shows like Soul Train, American Bandstand and The Midnight Special.
 Guest stars include John Legend, Questlove, Quincy Jones, Natasha Bedingfield, Tiffany Haddish and Eliza Coupe.

 In 2018, it was announced that Salahuddin was cast in Tom Cruise's 2022 action drama Top Gun: Maverick.
 In 2019, Salahuddin was cast in a leading role in The 24th, a film about the all-black Twenty-Fourth United States Infantry Regiment and the Houston Riot of 1917.
 The film is co-written and directed by Kevin Willmott.
 More recently, Salahuddin and Riddle signed a deal with Warner Bros.
 Television.